CCN-Support/CCN_Wiki/docs/source/mri.rst

    - Responsible for assigning tasks to and providing oversight for the secondary user, especially if secondary user has volunteer status

 **Secondary User Definition**
-Allowable Roles: Any of the aforementioned full-time roles, Part-time paid/work-study students, volunteers Full-time roles
+- Allowable Roles: Any of the aforementioned full-time roles, Part-time paid/work-study students, volunteers
+- The scope of a Secondary User's permitted tasks depends on the user's employment status:
+1. Full-time roles
    - Allowed to perform all responsibilities independently without supervision of the primary scanner
    - May serve as scan operators
-   - Part-time paid undergraduate/work-study
+2. Part-time paid undergraduate/work-study
    - May perform responsibilities explicitly defined in their UCLA approved job description independently without supervision
    - This can include operating the scanner, handling scanner and peripheral equipment, interacting with participants
-   - May only serve as primary user with additional review by CCN
+   - May only serve as primary user with **additional review by CCN**

-**UCLA Volunteer**
+3. UCLA Volunteer
    - May NOT directly handle participants, coils, or operate MR beds/controls
    - Must ALWAYS navigate the CCN suite under strict supervision of the primary scanner/responsible user
    - May not serve as primary user